 Best Practice Guidelines on the use of Social Media

-The British Motor Sports Training Trust (BMSTT) concurs with the Motor Sports Association’s Best Practice Guidelines on the use of Social Media, and these have been agreed by the Trustees of the BMSTT as applying to all individuals and organisations who are associated with the Trust, either directly such as Trustees, Officers and grant aid recipients or indirectly such as (but not limited to) MSA Licensed Officials, MSA Volunteer Marshals, and MSA-registered Clubs.Background
+The British Motor Sports Training Trust (BMSTT) concurs with Motorsport UK’s Best Practice Guidelines on the use of Social Media, and these have been agreed by the Trustees of the BMSTT as applying to all individuals and organisations who are associated with the Trust, either directly such as Trustees, Officers and grant aid recipients or indirectly such as (but not limited to) Motorsport UK Licensed Officials, Motorsport UK Volunteer Marshals, and Motorsport UK-registered Clubs.Background